Your Guide to Planning the Ultimate Nashville Bachelorette Party

 Gift your guests something they'll actually wear after the party.
 This simple bangle is a cute keepsake.

 Too Daughters horseshoe bangle, $17, Etsy

 Looking for something low-maintenance?
-Get your group matching buttons for the occasion.
+Get your group matching buttons that read "boots, booze, besties" for the occasion.

-WeddingWire Shop personalized bridal party wedding pins, $5, WeddingWire Shop
+WeddingWire Shop personalized bridal party wedding pin, $5, WeddingWire Shop